W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

 \item \emph{vertex operators}: under similar assumptions, for $z\neq 0$:

-\end{enumerate} \end{theorem} Thanks to this statement we have established a complete correspondence between the structure of vertex algebra attached to the free-field theory and the probabilistic representation of certain observables on the disk.
-A remarkable feature of the above statement is that it allows to translate the notion of normal ordered product for Vertex Operators in the language of VOA into the notion of Wick product for field observables in that we have the equality (over $\V$ but more generally for suitable $F$):
+\end{enumerate} \end{theorem} This statement establishes a correspondence between the structure of vertex algebra attached to the free-field theory and the probabilistic representation of some functionals of a free-field on the disk.
+The notion of normal ordered product for vertex operators in the language of vertex algebra thus naturally translates as the notion of Wick product for field observables in that we have the equality (over $\V$ but more generally for suitable $F$):

 This result is actually a consequence of a more general lemma which we now give.
 To provide a meaningful statement let us define for $0<\delta<1$ a subset $\mathcal{F}_\delta$ of $\mathcal{F}_\D$ by setting